wahani/saeRobust/cran-comments.md

 ## Test environments
-* local ubuntu 14.10, R 3.3.0
+* local ubuntu 17.10
-* ubuntu 12.04 (on travis-ci), R 3.3.0
+* ubuntu on travis-ci
-* win-builder (release)
+* win-builder

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a maintenance release to avoid the use of rBind and cBind (replaced by rbind and cbind).

-* License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2016
-  COPYRIGHT HOLDER: Sebastian Warnholz

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+To the best of my knowledge there are no reverse dependencies.